 In your 20s, as you start your career and make real money for the first time, your spending changes.
-After living with Mom and Dad or in a college dorm, you can afford a place of your own and might want to splurge on the place with the amazing rooftop deck.
-You might have some disposable income for the first time — even after making the monthly payment on those student loans — and want to take a weekend trip each month with friends.
+After living with your parents or in a college dorm, you can afford a place of your own and might want to splurge on the spot with the amazing rooftop deck.
+You might have some disposable income for the first time -- even after making the monthly payments on those student loans -- and want to take a weekend trip each month with friends.

 Before signing that apartment lease or booking a hotel for that getaway, don't forget to add one monthly "bill" into your budget: a contribution to your retirement account.
 The best time to start saving for retirement is when you start earning.